 [Chicago’s German Club at the corner of North Dearborn Street and Germania Place]

 There were Germans long before there was a Germany.
 In fact, the nations we know as Germany and Italy are both fabrications of the 19th century.
-As a kid in Chicago—one of the most ethno-centric cities in the U.S.—I often stumbled upon neighborhood festivals, and recall particularly the architectural overtones of many streets.
+As a kid in Chicago—one of the most ethno-diverse cities in the U.S.—I often stumbled upon neighborhood festivals, and recall particularly the architectural overtones of many streets.
 Witness the Germania Club on Chicago’s near north side (coincidentally, now the home of Tiparos Thai Cuisine and Sushi Bar!).
 In larger American cities social institutions and banks of this sort were commonplace.
+One of my favorites is the Hibernia Bank in San Francisco, an obvious lure for an Irish clientele.

 [As a side note, if you taxi to Goethe Street in Chicago, you’d better tell the driver that you want “GO-thee.”]